Lust: An intense longing for something

 - Your family and friends: The more people you have to hold you accountable, the more likely you are to stay on track to a healthy lifestyle.

-Avoid these 7 deadly dieting sins, and you’ll be on your way to virtuous, healthy weight loss.
+Avoid these 7 deadly dieting mistakes, and you’ll be on your way to a weight that’s healthy for you.

 Like this article?
 Read more weight loss tips from Nicole Geurin, RD.